 Skye wrote her first science book (her Master dissertation), titled ‘A business plan for Sustainability and Big Data consulting in Vietnam’ on a 3-month trip around Europe.

 In November 2016, Skye returned to Vietnam and joined Prince William in the “End Wildlife Crime” campaign.

 Her initial plan was to rest her suitcase for a while.
 However, 13 hours after her plane landed, Skye joined Remote Year, a badass and truly one of its kind start up that “brings together communities of professionals, entrepreneurs, and adventurers for an unforgettable year of personal and professional growth.
 Together, they spend a year living, working, and travelling in twelve different countries, seeing the world as they never have before” as a Destinations Manager.

-Skye currently serves as a member of the Advisory Board of DropDeck, a startup that leverages state-of-the-art technologies to connect viable start-ups to suitable investors, where she advises on product development and strategic partnerships.
+Skye currently serves as a General Manager of TotallyAwesome – the first-of-its-kind responsible advertising technology firm in the kids market, and a Member of the Advisory Board of DropDeck, a startup that leverages state-of-the-art technologies to connect viable start-ups to suitable investors, where she advises on product development and strategic partnerships.
 DropDeck was recently named champion of Enigma, the first blockchain business contest in Vietnam.